119 D2C Brands That Are Disrupting India’s Consumer Market

 27. DaMENSCH

-Founded in 2018 by Anurag Saboo and Gaurav Pushkar, DaMENSCH is a men’s clothing brand that sells a range of clothing styles such as odour-cancelling men’s underwear, polo-t-shirts, t-shirts, hoodies, joggers, tank tops, and chino shorts, among others.
+Founded in 2018 by Anurag Saboo and Gaurav Pushkar, DaMENSCH is a men’s clothing brand that sells a range of clothing styles such as odour-cancelling men’s underwear, polo t-shirts, hoodies, joggers, tank tops, and chino shorts, among others.

-28. Desi Farms
+29. Desi Farms

-Set up in 2016 by Prateek Gupta and Sunil Shahi, D2C startup Desi Farms sells dairy products such as Malai Dahi, whole buffalo milk, Shrikhand, and Amrakhand, among others.
+Founded in 2016 by Prateek Gupta and Sunil Shahi, D2C startup Desi Farms sells dairy products such as Malai Dahi, whole buffalo milk, Shrikhand, and Amrakhand, among others.

-29. Dogsee Chew
+30. Dogsee Chew

 Founded in 2015 by Bhupendra Khanal and Sneh Sharma, the Bengaluru-based pet food startup offers vegetarian dog treats that are prepared from yak milk, sourced from villagers residing in Nepal, Sikkim, and Darjeeling.

 It claims to be the fourth-largest pet food exporter in India and currently operates in more than 30 countries.
+Dogsee Chew competes with the likes of Heads Up For Tails, Supertails, Dogspot, Wiggles, among others.

-30. Dr. Vaidya’s
+31. Dr. Vaidya’s

 Founded by Vijender Reddy Muthyala and Manas Ranjan Hota in 2016, DrinkPrime offers subscription-based water purification services to households.
 The founders started their entrepreneurial journey by building a platform, called Waterwala, to deliver drinking water cans to people.

 Later, the startup pivoted to a new model and began offering subscription-based customisable water purifiers to customers.
-The company’s RO purifiers deploy Internet of Things (IoT) to offer customised offerings and cater to the water purification needs of families living in different localities.
+The company’s RO purifiers leverage Internet of Things (IoT) to offer customised offerings and cater to the water purification needs of households.
+DrinkPrime’s subscriptions cost as low as INR 333 a month, including installation and maintenance.

-32. Earth Rhythm
+33. Earth Rhythm

-33. Ecosoul
+34. Ecosoul

 Rahul Singh and Arvind Ganesan first met each other during their stint at the American furniture goods company, Wayfair, where they worked on the sustainable product categories.
 Realising that there was a huge gap in the market for eco-friendly products, the duo left their high-paying jobs in the US and founded EcoSoul in 2020.

 The D2C eco-friendly home essentials brand sells its products primarily through its website as well as ecommerce platforms.
-It currently offers 43 product varieties and 1,800 SKUs.

-34. eské
+35. eské

-Founded in 2018 by Shivam Khanna, eské is a D2C lifestyle brand that offers products such as luxury handbags, laptop bags, accessories, luggage and travel items for men and women.
+Founded in 2018 by Shivam Khanna, eské is a D2C lifestyle brand that sells products such as luxury handbags, laptop bags, accessories, luggage and travel items for men and women.
+The startup primarily sells its products online through its own website and ecommerce platforms such as Amazon and Myntra.

-36. FabAlley
+37. FabAlley

-37. Farmley
+38. Farmley

-Farmley claims to be EBITDA positive and sells its products through ecommerce marketplaces and quick commerce platforms such as Amazon, Flipkart, Blinkit, Zepto, Instamart and Big Basket.
+Farmley sells its products through ecommerce marketplaces and quick commerce platforms such as Amazon, Flipkart, Blinkit, Zepto, Instamart and Big Basket.
+It also claims to have a presence in more than 10,000 retail outlets across 50 Indian cities.

 The startup has raised nearly $15 Mn in funding till date and counts names such as BC Jindal Group, DSG Consumer Partners, Omnivore and Alkemi Partners as its backers.